catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

   request access for your project.

-In this section, we cover how to use openstack tools to create a load balancer which will handle TLS termination for your webservers.
+In this section, we cover how to use OpenStack tools to create a load balancer which will handle TLS termination for your webservers.

 ***************